aaronpk/Overland-iOS/README.md

 }
 ```

 This indicates to the app that the batch was received, and it will delete those points from the local cache.
+If the app receives any other response, it will keep the data locally and try to send it again at the next interval.